p-tricky/Chirper/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: chirperlication

-This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+This is the chirperlication for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).